bruno-lim4/WEB_LazarosPit/README.md

 - Product browsing with search and filter options.
 - Shopping cart management (add/remove/update items).
 - Admin dashboard for product management (add, edit, delete products).
-- User order history page.
+- Admin management.
+- Product page displaying its name, description and price.
+- All functionalities must offer accessibility features
 - **BMI Calculator page:**
   Users input their height and weight, and the application calculates and displays their Body Mass Index (BMI).
-Also, it is possible to input average exercise level, exercise duration and frequency alongside with body fat percentage in order to calculate the adequate macro-nutrients
+Also, it is possible to input average exercise level, exercise duration and frequency alongside with body fat percentage in order to calculate the adequate macro-nutrients.
-- **Macronutrients Calculator page:**
-  Users input their height, weight, age, gender, and activity level.
-The system calculates and returns recommended daily intake of proteins, carbohydrates, and fats.

 ### Navigation Diagram